open-cluster-management-io/open-cluster-management-io.github.io/content/en/scenarios/deploy-kubernetes-resources.md

   managed cluster if the `ManifestWork` is created in a valid `cluster namespace`, see details in this [page]({{< ref "/concepts/manifestwork" >}}).

-## Deploy the resource to a targetd cluster
+## Deploy the resource to a target cluster

 Now you can deploy a set of kubernetes resources defined in files to any clusters managed by the hub cluster.